SLKun/MagiskModules/README.md

 3. Google Camera for MIUI on XiaoMi 5

 Enables HAL3 and fix front camera on Mi5, plus Gcam for MIUI.

+4. CN Optimized GPS File Replacer

+This module replaces the default gps.conf file with a new one correctly edited for a better improvement and faster locking.

+5. ICU Data Library Replacer

+This module replaces the default icudt58l.dat file with a new one correctly edited for replacing Chinese to English.